 Secondary

-The Secondary School caters for students aged 11-18 and offers the National Curriculum for England in KS3, GCSE and IGCSE courses in Years 10 and 11 and AS and A2 Levels in KS5.
-In Key Stage 3, students study the UK National Curriculum alongside the International Baccalaureate Middle Years Programme (IBMYP).
-The school is a candidate school for the IB MYP*.
+The Secondary School caters for students aged 11-18 and offers the National Curriculum for England in KS3 with GCSE and IGCSE courses in Years 9, 10 and 11 and AS and A2 Levels in Years 12 & 13.
+In Years 7 & 8, students study the International Baccalaureate Middle Years Programme (IBMYP).

 Our highly trained and dedicated teaching staff is led by a secondary leadership team that comprises the following roles:

-Head of British Secondary School– Mr Parras Majithia
+Head of British Secondary School– Mr Philip MacDonald-Milner

 In KS3 all students study the core programme of:

 Arts (Drama, Music and Visual Arts), Individuals and Societies (Geography and History) and Physical and Health Education.
-Students also have one discreet lesson of PSHE or Enrichment every week.
+Students also have one discreet lesson of Social and Emotional Learning (SEL).

 1246 Student Every Year